helium/explorer/README.md

 Any and all contributions from the community are encouraged.

 - Guidelines for how to contribute to this repository [are here](https://github.com/helium/explorer/blob/master/CONTRIBUTING.md).
-- Discussion about the development and usage of the Helium Blockchain Explorer takes place in the [official Helium Discord Server](https://discord.gg/helium), specifically in the `#explorer-dev` channel.
+- Discussion about the development and usage of the Helium Blockchain Explorer takes place in the [official Helium Discord Server](https://discord.gg/helium), specifically in the `#explorer` channel.
 Join us!
 - For a list of issues and prioritization, please go to our [Project page](https://github.com/orgs/helium/projects/9).

 ## Getting Started